Afsharid Iran: Military

-After the assassination of Nader Shah at the hands of a faction of his officers in 1747, Nader's powerful army fractured as the Afsharid state collapsed and the country plunged into decades of civil war.
-Although there were numerous Afsharid pretenders to the throne, (amongst many other), who attempted to regain control of the entire country, Iran remained a fractured political entity in turmoil until the campaigns of Agha Mohammad Khan Qajar toward the very end of the eighteenth century reunified the nation.
+After Nader Shah's assassination at the hands of a faction of his officers in 1747, his powerful army fractured as the Afsharid state collapsed and the country plunged into decades of civil war.
+Although there were numerous Afsharid pretenders to the throne, (amongst many others), who attempted to regain control of the entire country, Iran remained a fractured political entity in turmoil until the campaigns of Agha Mohammad Khan Qajar toward the very end of the 18th century reunified the nation.